 IDT 2017 in Fribourg

 At the International Conference of German Teachers (IDT), language is combined with culture, teaching with learning, and exchange with opinion forming.
 The IDT will be celebrating its 50th anniversary in 2017.
-The series of articles relating to this year’s conference in the Swiss town of Fribourg reflects current trends in German as a foreign language and invites readers to share their ideas and experiences.
+The series of articles relating to the conference in the Swiss town of Fribourg reflects current trends in German as a foreign language and invites readers to share their ideas and experiences.

 Under the banner “Building Bridges – Connecting with German”, the 16th International Conference of German Teachers will be taking place from 31 July until 4 August.
 Fribourg/Freiburg was selected as the venue – a town on a language border that serves as a bridge between language cultures.
 The Goethe-Institut is awarding grants to enable teachers of German from all over the world to take part in the event, which is the largest international conference on the German language and the diversity of German-speaking cultures.